maxcountryman/irctk/README.markdown

-Kaa
-===
-A simple, modular IRC bot
+About
 -------------------------
 Kaa is a simple, modular IRC bot written in Python using Gevent.

-Setup
+Installation
 -----
-Grab the source, I recommend using pip to install.
+Grab the source.
+For now I recommend using pip to install to a virtualenv.
 The requirements.txt should get you set up.
+Note that you can exclude modules like python-bitly-api if you don't want or need URL shortening.

 Writing a Plugin
 ----------------